HomeProductivityEmail Apps for Android

 1. Gmail

 The default for a reason.
 Gmail handles your Google account plus any IMAP or Outlook address from one tidy inbox, and the search is still the fastest we have used on a phone.
 In our testing the swipe actions, smart categories, and offline sync just work without fiddling.
-Free with your Google account, and the AI summary cards genuinely save a scroll on long threads.
+Free with your Google account, and the Gemini summary cards genuinely save a scroll on long threads.

 2. Microsoft Outlook